 The Architecture Discovery Program (ADP) is an exciting introduction to architecture and design for high school students.
 Our rigorous two-week program offers intensive individual instruction by Sam Fox School faculty.
-The explorations carried out in studio will provide students with quality material to add to their design portfolios.
+The explorations carried out in studio provide students with quality material to add to their design portfolios.

-For the past few years, Catalina Freixas, LEED AP, has served as the lead faculty member for ADP.
-She has over 10 years of experience teaching design studios and core courses at both the undergraduate and graduate levels in the Sam Fox School.
-She has focused both her research and teaching on the field of biomimicry—which involves studying nature's best ideas and then imitating them to solve human problems—as a vital path for sustainable design.
+For the past several years, Catalina Freixas, LEED AP, has served as the lead faculty member for ADP.
+She has more than 15 years of experience teaching design studios and seminars at both the undergraduate and graduate levels in the Sam Fox School, and has focused her research on sustainable design.
 As an architect, Freixas has worked for a number of national and international firms on a range of projects such as corporate office, housing, hospitality, educational, and residential facilities.
-In 2010, she opened laulab St. Louis, an office she shares with her husband, senior lecturer Pablo Moyano Fernandez.
-The two are currently working on the implementation of HUB: Hybrid Urban Bioscapes in Old North St. Louis.
-The project includes the creation of a gathering space to promote social interaction among residents, a hardscape with varying degree of permeability to promote different kinds of activities while permitting water infiltration, and a nectarine garden to promote pollinators and help surrounding community gardens in the area.
+In 2010, she opened laulab St. Louis, an office she shares with her partner, senior lecturer Pablo Moyano.
+As a two-time recipient of grants through The Divided City: An Urban Humanities Initiative, funded by the Mellon Foundation, Freixas has researched issues of segregation in post-industrial cities such as St. Louis, Cincinnati, and Detroit through the lens of sustainability, inclusion, and community resiliency.
 Full bio>>

-Lindsey Stouffer, Senior Lecturer, Design Studio
+Senior Lecturer, Architecture Studio

 Tuition, Room, & Board

-5. (Optional) Copies of official PSAT, SAT, or ACT scores.
+4. (Optional) Copies of official PSAT, SAT, or ACT scores.

 5. $45 non-refundable application fee ($35 if you apply by March 15, 2017).